Pawel-Zygler/webdriverio-framework/README.md

 More scripts in package.js

-How to open allure reports?
+TODO:
+1. How to open allure reports?
 Something broke here, fix.